Punta Gorda, Belize Travel Guide + Best Things to Do

 • Getting around: Walking, biking, taxis, and local buses

-• Atmosphere: Relaxed, local, less touristy than Ambergris Caye or Caye Caulker
+• Atmosphere: Relaxed, local, notably less touristy than Ambergris Caye or Caye Caulker

-• Good to know: Expect warm, humid weather year-round and frequent rain, especially during the rainy season
+• Weather: Expect warm, humid weather year-round and frequent rain, especially during the rainy season

-If you’re looking for a more authentic and off-the-beaten-path Belize experience, Punta Gorda is one of the best places to slow down and experience the country’s cultural and natural diversity.
+If you’re looking for a more authentic and off-the-beaten-path Belize experience, Punta Gorda is your best bet.

 How to Get to Punta Gorda, Belize